kubeflow/blog/_posts/2023-07-26-kubeflow-user-survey-2023.md

 - More diverse end-to-end examples, not just the mnist example
 - Frequent updates to documentation as many are out of date

 To address the challenges of Kubeflow documentation, we are looking for help from our community.
-If you are interested in improving Kubeflow documentation and forming a Kubeflow Documentation Team, join us at the next community meeting to introduce yourself to the community.
+If you are interested in improving current Kubeflow documentation and work on future improvements, we invite you to join us at the next community meeting to introduce yourself to the community.

 ### Installation and Upgrades